LingDong-/wax/README.md

 - wax is strongly statically typed.
 - wax has built-in support for arrays, hashtables and structs.
 - wax supports C-like macros, allowing specifying different behavior/branches for each compile target, as well as embedding target code directly.
-- syntax is simple: an expression is always a list of tokens encolsed in parenthesis `()`, and the first token is always a keyword/operator.
+- syntax is simple: an expression is always a list of tokens enclosed in parenthesis `()`, and the first token is always a keyword/operator.
 There're 50 keywords in total.
-- wax does not support OOP or functional programming.
+- wax does not support OOP (meaning that you get `struct`s to pack data together, but you cannot blend methods into structs), nor does it support functional programming.
 - wax does not have a boolean: zero is false, non-zero is true.
 - wax is not garbage-collected.
 However, it does have constructs to facilitate memory management and make leaky bugs less likely.
-On compile targets that do support garbage collection (e.g. Java, JS), explicit freeing of resources is not required, and theoratically you can ignore memory management altogether if you intend to compile to these targets only.
+On compile targets that do support garbage collection (e.g. Java, JS), explicit freeing of resources is not required, and theoretically you can ignore memory management altogether if you intend to compile to these targets only.
 Check out the Memory Management section for details.

 ## The Compiler